siadat/netmatch/README.md

     6   └───────────>p2.EVENT
     7     p1.log3    p2.log5

+Notice that p1.log3 moved further down in the timeline, from time=5 to time=7.
-Process 1 is blocked for 2 time-units, i.e., p1.log3 is not executed until p2.EVENT is executed.
+When p1.Event happens, Process 1 is blocked for 2 time-units and p1.log3 is not executed until p2.EVENT is executed as well.

 ## Concepts